Sticky Post: About my fiction, and where you can find it.

 Sensory Overload was published in Plasma Frequency.

 Summary: A security guard with electronic sensory enhancements accompanies a group of art students down to the home planet of a new alien species.
 While there, he sees things he shouldn't--but he's not sure if he's really seeing them, or if the enhancements have finally made him crack.

 "Affairs of Dragons" was published in Renard's Menagerie, which is sadly defunct.
 It's also available through Anthology Builder, which is where the link to the story will take you.
 And you can read the beginning of it here.
 It's the sequel to "Illegal Beagles."

-Summary: A spaceship crew is hired by a mother dragon to move her eggs from one planet to another.
+Summary: The crew of the Inquisitive Tamandua is hired by a mother dragon to move her eggs from one planet to another.
 She's in the middle of an ugly divorce and an uglier clan war.
 The eggs aren't supposed to hatch...